1940 Auckland Rugby League season: Round 5

-In the match between Mount Albert and Marist, Shadbolt and McLeod were both ordered off near the end of the game.
+In the match between Mount Albert and Marist, Richard Shadbolt and McLeod were both ordered off near the end of the game.
 During the week they were severely cautioned by the control board.
-(G.D.)
-Flanagan, the hooker for Ponsonby was sent off in their match with Manukau for lifting in the scrums.
+G.D.
+(Huck) Flanagan, the hooker for Ponsonby was sent off in their match with Manukau for lifting in the scrums.
 The referee had been heard by spectators warning Flanagan at the first scrum of the match for lifting, and he also discussed the issue with the Ponsonby captain, intimating “that Flanagan would have to be moved from the position of hooker”.
 A short time later he “was ordered by the referee to play second row of the pack, an action not considered warranted by members of the Ponsonby side”.
 He later moved to the prop position and whilst there the referee “decided to order him off”.
-After the match Flanagan was interviewed and “expressed astonishment at the referee’s action.
+After the match Flanagan was interviewed and “expressed astonishment at the referee's action.
 He stated that, during his 12 years’ experience in club and representative play, his style of hooking had never been questioned”.
 Other officials who were present refused to give comment on the incident until the referee had given his report to the control board.
 Flanagan was away on business during the week and so was told to appear before the board a week later.
 In the meantime the referee said that he had sent him off for repeatedly kicking the ball out of the scrum.

 Round 6

 The match between Newton and Mount Albert was played on 25 May as part of a Gala to raise money for the Sick and Wounded Soldiers’ Campaign.
 The gala featured the senior league match, midget league games, a representative football match, and a relay race between rugby league and football senior players.
-The rugby league relay team was Roy Nurse (Ponsonby), Cheator (North Shore), Jack Brodrick (Manukau), and F Gould (city), while the football team was L Needham, G Hutchinson, A Masters, and G Robinson.
+The rugby league relay team was Roy Nurse (Ponsonby), Robert Cheator (North Shore), Jack Brodrick (Manukau), and Jim Gould from the City club, with their un-required reserves being Linley Sanders (Newton), and Jimmy Matthews (Marist), while the football team was L Needham, G Hutchinson, A Masters, and G Robinson.
 The football side won the relay race after “the final runner for the rugby league team failed to accept the baton at a stage when a thrilling finish seemed likely”.
 The football match was drawn between Auckland and ‘The Rest’.
+Walter Brimble transferred from Manukau to join his brothers Ted Brimble and Wilfred Brimble.
+The three of them "combined splendidly".
 Remarkably when the sixth round was complete Ponsonby had still not registered a try through 5 matches (they had a bye in round 1).